Shiomari/DotaSoundFix/README.md

 # DotaSoundFix
 A program for fixing broken and outdated sound files in Dota 2 mods.

+It is recommended to use one object (hero) for sound files, since the names of sound files may coincide and erase each other when corrected.

 <i>For automatic correction of audio codecs to work, Counter Strike 2 must be installed.</i>

 ## Buttons